The Difference Between Cooking Pork Shoulder & Pork Butt

 - Indirect grilling—as per the name, the meat is cooked next to the fire and not directly over it.
 You can use a covered grill and cook at a moderate heat of about 325 to 350 degrees.
 This will speed up your cooking time and will give you a crusty exterior.
 Using a gas grill is more practical and you can toss soaked wood chips on the grill smoker box to achieve that smoky flavor.

 - Spit roasting—a pork shoulder slowly rotating on a turnspit is hunger-inducing and very inviting.
 The meat bastes itself, and you can expect a crisp exterior from the slow cooking.
 Spit roasting is typically done at higher temperatures, approximately 350 to 400 degrees.
-The cooking time is shorter, too.
+The cooking time is shorter, too, even for a whole shoulder roast.

 Cooking Pork Butt